 This is UEA

-The University of East Anglia (UEA) is a top 15 UK university (The Times/Sunday Times 2019 and The Complete University Guide 2019), and is recognised as one of the best universities for student experience, graduate employment and research.
+The University of East Anglia (UEA) is a top 15 UK university (The Times/Sunday Times 2019), and is home to a multi-cultural community that is brimming with energy and set in acres of parkland.

 This is home

 We are an internationally renowned university based in a campus that provides top quality academic, social and cultural facilities to over 15,000 students.
-Set in 320 acres of parkland just two miles from the centre of Norwich, the campus is like a mini-city, designed so that everything a student could need is no more than a few minutes away.
+UEA's campus is akin to a mini-city, designed in such a way that everything you need for living and studying is no more than a few minutes away.

 Our first-class student accommodation includes some award-winning architecture and beautiful Grade-II* listed buildings – the Ziggurats.
-UEA offers safe, comfortable and affordable accommodation and all students are guaranteed a room on campus in their first year (subject to conditions).
+UEA offers safe and comfortable accommodation and offers more than 4,000 fully furnished rooms, all with free Wi-Fi and covering a variety of price points.
 In fact, UEA is in the Top 10 safest places to be a student (The Telegraph, 2017).

 Sport and physical activity is an integral part of community life at UEA.
-Our £30 million Sportspark houses an Olympic-sized swimming pool, a state-of-the-art fitness centre, and regularly hosts international sporting events.
+Our £30 million Sportspark houses an Olympic-sized swimming pool, a state-of-the-art fitness centre, and a range of classes to get involved in.
 UEA also has the world famous Sainsbury Centre for Visual Arts and hosts an International Literary Festival which has included famous names such as Ian McEwan, Kazuo Ishiguro and Anne Enright (all alumni of UEA's Creative Writing course).

 This is impact

 UEA is 10th in the UK for quality of research outputs (Times Higher REF 2014 analysis) and in the UK Top 25 for research quality (Times Higher REF 2014 analysis).
-We’re also in the top 1% of research citations in the world.
-The annual Highly Cited Researchers 2018 List identifies influential researchers who have demonstrated significant global influence through publication of multiple highly cited papers in the last decade.
+We believe it's the individuals that make UEA unique - people like you who aren't scared to push things forward.

 Our research spans the global challenges we face today: from meeting the needs of an ageing population to understanding the unique and fragile environments we live in.
 Our community comes together from a range of fields and with different perspectives to tackle some of the world’s most pressing challenges together – whether it’s fighting microplastics in our oceans, understanding wars fought over natural resources or countering social injustice around the world.